-For the 48V (HV) fuse value, assuming you're using the 48V, 6A power supply we sell, the fuse for that 48V line will most likely be 3A or 4A slow-blow.
+For the 48V (HV) fuse value, assuming you're using the 48V, 6A power supply we recommend, the fuse for that 48V line will most likely be 3A or 4A slow-blow.
 (Again, this will depend on your loads and what you're driving.)
 But to repeat what we've written many times already, we can say for sure that if you have a 6A supply, you do not want a 6A fuse.

 If you put a 6A fuse on a 6A power supply and the load increases above 6A, most likely the fuse will not blow, the voltage will drop, and whatever is shorted will smoke (or worse).
 Selecting fuse values is the one time you want to go lower, not higher.
 Seriously, you should brag about how small your fuses are.
 Start with 2A, if it blows try 2.5A, then 3, then maybe 4, etc...

-For the 12V supply, the power supply we resell is rated for 3A on its 12V output, so use 2A or 2.5A fuse as a starting point.
+For the 12V supply, the power supply we recommend is rated for 3A on its 12V output, so use 2A or 2.5A fuse as a starting point.
 Again, the exact fuse selection needs to be based on the wire size, specifications of your devices, and expected (and test verified) loads.

 If you need more than 3A of 12V power, you can go up to 6A on the same feed if you get a higher-rated PSU.

 The vast majority of 5V power in your pinball machine will be for LEDs.
 The Nano controller also runs on 5V, and you'll probably end up with a few smaller things here and there, but most things that take a lot of power run on 12 or 48V, meaning that 5V planning is mostly just LEDs.